code-cracker/code-cracker/README.md

 Or use the Package Manager in Visual Studio.

+If you want the alpha builds that build on each push to the repo, add https://www.myget.org/F/codecrackerbuild/ to your nuget feed.
+We are now only pushing complete alpha releases to Nuget.org, and commit builds go to Myget.org.

 If you want global analyzers that will work on every project you open in Visual Studio, then you want the Extension.
 Grab the extension at the [Visual Studio Extensions Gallery](https://visualstudiogallery.msdn.microsoft.com/ab588981-91a5-478c-8e65-74d0ff450862).